WHAT IS PEER MENTORING?

 HOW TO IMPLEMENT PEER MENTORING

-Case studies in the education sector dominate the peer mentoring research literature, from which it is difficult to generalise about how to implement in other contexts.
-Most of the conclusions about best practice for peer mentoring programs are identical to best practice recommendations for all types of mentoring programs.
+Case studies in the education sector dominate the research literature, from which it is difficult to generalise about how to implement in other contexts.
+Most of the conclusions about best practice for these programs are identical to best practice recommendations for all types of mentoring programs.

 Whether you are implementing peer mentoring or other types of mentoring, pay careful attention to the program design, how participants are prepared, trained and supported, make sure you monitor the health of mentoring relationships and evaluate often.